Silic0nS0ldier/tspm-concept/README.md

 To ensure consistent performance, replace locations should be identified during publish.

+ES Modules require a string literal, which will greatly simplify rewriting of path strings.

 #### Static module paths via flattened dependency tree

 An extension on path rewriting, we could enforce a flat dependency tree requirement which would permit path rewriting to happen once (during submission).
 This could obviously present challenges if we decide to allow multiple versions of dependencies, however there is no reason we couldn't support both scenarios (defaulting to flat for performance).